London attack on Muslim worshippers: What we know - Nigeria Today

 In a statement at 04:46 am they said the incident was being investigated by counter-terrorism police.

 Some people at the scene also complained that police took too long to arrive.
-One witness told the BBC he held down the suspect for 20 to 30 minutes before police arrived.
+One witness told the BBC he held down the suspect for 20 to 30 minutes before officers appeared.

-But the police said they had responded “instantly” as officers were in the immediate vicinity.
-They said additional officers arrived within 10 minutes.
+But the police said they had responded “instantly” as officers were in the immediate vicinity, and that additional officers arrived within 10 minutes.

 – How did Muslim groups react? –